 (HARTFORD) — The state’s leading business advocacy group, Connecticut Business & Industry Association (CBIA), has officially released its data illustrating how members of the CT State House of Representatives voted in 2022.
-According to the association, Representative Jason Perillo (R-113) earned a 100% voting score based on his unwavering support of several new laws aimed at creating jobs.
+According to the association, Representative Kathy Kennedy (R-119) earned a 100% voting score based on her unwavering support of several new pro-business laws.

-Each year the CBIA rates Connecticut lawmakers’ voting records concerning an array of ‘key bills’ determined by the association on Connecticut’s business environment and economic stability.
+Each year the CBIA rates Connecticut lawmakers’ voting records in committee or on the House floor concerning an array of ‘key bills’ determined by the association on Connecticut’s business environment and economic stability.
 Tallied votes that support the business community’s position would reflect positively, while votes in opposition rendered a lower overall score.

 The list of bills included issues ranging from developing a plan for women returning to Post-COVID Workplace, addressing Manufacturing Jobs, establishing Licensing Reforms, and creating a Commercial Driver’s License Training program.
-Rep. Perillo’s votes on these issues are reflected in his 100% score.
+Rep. Kennedy was featured supporting the business community’s position five times during the 2022 legislative session.

 CBIA is Connecticut’s leading business organization — with a membership comprised of hundreds of small, medium and large-sized businesses around the state.

-To learn more about state issues, especially those affecting businesses, visit RepPerillo.com
+To learn more about state issues, especially those impacting businesses, visit RepKennedy.com.